 If you missed the original article, catch up below…

-A recent survey of charity leaders revealed that 43% of respondents believe the pandemic has increased their need for digital transformation.
+A survey of charity leaders revealed that 43% of respondents believe the pandemic increased their need for digital transformation.

-When it comes to accounting and finance software specifically, survey feedback shows that third-sector organisations require a solution that will reduce costs, increase productivity, and free up man hours to focus on the things that truly matter.
+When it comes to accounting and finance software specifically, survey feedback shows that nonprofit organisations require a solution that will reduce costs, increase productivity, and free up man-hours to focus on the things that truly matter.

 The issue has been, historically, that the finance and accounting systems used have really struggled to properly manage and segment these funds and grants easily, to enable reports to be produced efficiently.
 Older systems often fall short of being able to meet these requirements effectively and require extensive reworking of data to produce management, funder, and statutory reports.

 Ultimately, at first glance, it might seem easier to continue doing things the way they’ve always been done – even when it’s more onerous and complicated than needed.
 This mindset is particularly fuelled by the fear of change and the perceived cost and disruption that comes with it.

 However, this perspective is not only misplaced, when considering some of the ‘lighter touch’ cloud-native systems available, but it can severely hinder a charity’s ability to live into its vision – being less time and cost-effective in the long run.

 For too long now, charities have been held back by legacy systems.

 They are under increasing pressure to justify their budgets, manage spend, and create maximum impact, and that’s why unnecessary finance admin – associated with outdated, on-premise or ‘fake cloud’ systems – needs to be eliminated.

 Taking authorisations and paper-based expenses as an example, when they have to be physically filled in, signed off, and approvals sent via email, this isn’t only onerous for the organisation, but it increases the chance for human error too.